sqlwatch/docs/configuration/basic.md

 ---

-SQLWATCH has been designed with "set it and forget it" approach and does not require any additional configuration to get started.
-Available configuration options are listed below.
+SQLWATCH has been designed with "set it and forget it" approach and does not require any maintenance or configuration to get started.
+It will run out of the box.
+However, some configuration is available.

 - TOC
 {:toc}